Skip to main content

 A maximum of 5 ports can be added per resource.

-After setting up the necessary resources, verify that they are correct and click Create.
+Verify that the IP resources are correct and click Create.

 Create using the CLI

-Refer to the identity create command for details and examples on how to create an identity using the CLI.
+Refer to the identity create command for details and examples.